ApoloniArt/Visual-Aesthetics-Library/README.md

 1. **[ApoGalleria](https://github.com/ApoloniArt/ApoGalleria)** — My custom node that stores, indexes and reads this library, and lets you browse, lock, edit, and export entries.
 2. My custom sibling nodes also contained within **ApoGalleria**.
 These expand the use of Visual Aesthetics Library 10-fold, so all Ideo4 captions can  be converted for use on alternate architectures.
 3. The matching prompt-builder or text-encode node for that library's architecture (e.g. Kijai's Ideogram4 Prompt Builder from ComfyUI-KJNodes for my main Ideogram 4.0 library).
-4. Download the library and place inside ApoGalleria's **Library** folder located within the node directory.
+4. Download the [test] dataset and place inside ApoGalleria's **Library** folder located within the node directory.

 ## 💬 Get the only Library you'll ever need

-My library is exclusively available for purchase directly from me.
+My colossal library is available exclusively for purchase directly from me.
 Join my Discord and hit me up to get access:

 ### 👉 [ApoloniArt](https://discord.gg/XDExAUzuZp)